Unique Stable Matchings: Conclusion and extensions for future work

 \item : there are exactly the same number of workers as firms/positions.

 \end{enumerate}

-The above assumptions are not universal to all matching markets and so there are many ways in which the \cite{GaleShapley:1962:AMM} environment has since been extended where each more general variant involves relaxing some combination of the three features above.
-As mentioned previously, it can be shown that the result of this paper holds if preferences are incomplete (relaxing feature \ref{feature:complete} above) and the market is imbalanced (relaxing feature \ref{feature:balanced} above).
+The above assumptions are not universal to all matching markets and so there are many ways in which this original \cite{GaleShapley:1962:AMM} environment has been extended.
+Each more general variant involves relaxing some combination of the three features above.
+As mentioned previously, our main result, Theorem \ref{thm:uniqueStableE}, holds if preferences are incomplete (relaxing feature \ref{feature:complete} above) and the market is unbalanced (relaxing feature \ref{feature:balanced} above).
 The caveat is that there may be some market participants that are not included in the stable matching.
 (Furthermore, the definition of the environment, Definition~\ref{def:instance}, of a blocking pair, Definition~\ref{def:blocking}, and of a stable matching, Definition~\ref{def:stableMatch}, all have to be amended.
 And unfortunately doing so comes at great notational cost.)

 In \cite{GutinNeary:2022:arXiv} we consider many-to-one matching markets.
-While our focus there is not on the issue of uniqueness, using that framework it can be shown that the result of this paper extends to that of an unbalanced many-to-one matching market in which preferences need not be complete.\footnote{\cite{GutinNeary:2022:arXiv} is, to the best of our knowledge, the first paper to use the digraph approach for the study of many-to-one matching environments.} This confirms that partially relaxing feature \ref{feature:one-to-one} is also possible.
-(Though again there is the caveat that not all workers will be employed and/or not all positions will be filled.)
-The most general environment, the so called many-to-many matching markets, present a greater challenge as there is no uniformly agreed upon notion of stability \citep{Sotomayor:1999:MSS, EcheniqueOvideo:2006:TE, KonishiUnver:2006:JET}.
+While our focus there is not the issue of uniqueness, it is quite clear that the uniqueness result of this paper extends to that of an unbalanced many-to-one matching market in which preferences need not be complete.\footnote{\cite{GutinNeary:2022:arXiv} is, to the best of our knowledge, the first paper to use the digraph approach for the study of many-to-one matching environments.} This confirms that partially relaxing feature \ref{feature:one-to-one} is also possible.
+(Though again there is the caveat that not all workers be employed and/or not all positions be filled.)
+The most general environment, the so-called many-to-many matching markets, presents a greater challenge as there is no uniformly agreed upon notion of stability \citep{Sotomayor:1999:MSS, EcheniqueOvideo:2006:TE, KonishiUnver:2006:JET}.
 Thus, if and how our uniqueness result carries over to many-to-many matching markets is an open problem.

 \cite{AshlagiKanoria:2017:JPE} consider a variant of the matching problem with feature \ref{feature:balanced} above relaxed.
 Precisely, they consider an unbalanced one-to-one market with $n$ workers and $n+1$ firms where all preferences are complete.
-Such an environment has precisely $(n!)^{n}((n+1)!)^{n+1}$ possible instances.
+There are precisely $((n+1)!)^{n}(n!)^{n+1}$ possible instances of such an environment.
 Amongst other things, \cite{AshlagiKanoria:2017:JPE} show that as $n$ tends to infinity the fraction of instances with a unique stable matching tends to 1.
 They attribute this finding to a consequence of increased {\it competition}.